2023 Solar Incentives Guide for Country Club, CA - Tax Credits & Rebates

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
-For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners may be eligible for a credit for 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
-The expansion to the program also makes credits for energy storage systems even easier to claim, beginning in 2023.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now dubbed the Clean Energy Credit.
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives